| | Previous | Next |

 components of the Newton step.

-It returns true if ckbs_newton_step_L1
+It returns true if ckbs_newton_step_L1 passes the test

 and false otherwise.